jbarr33/microsoft-graph-docs/content/walkthroughs/consumer/uwp.md

 ##Create the user interface in MainPage.xaml

-Now that you've written the code that does all the work of authenticating the user and sending a message through the Microsoft Graph, all that you have to do is create the simple interface described above.
+Now that you've written the code that does all the work of authenticating the user and sending a message through Microsoft Graph, all that you have to do is create the simple interface described above.

 The MainPage.xaml file in your starter project already includes all of the XAML you'll need.
 All you need to do is add the code that drives the interface to the MainPage.xaml.cs file.
 Locate this file in your project and open it.